 Bachelor of Science in Operations Management

-Students in a Bachelor of Science in Operations Management study business tools, such as microcomputers and business software.
+Students in a Bachelor of Science in Operations Management degree program study business tools, such as microcomputers and business software.
 Programs teach students how to implement management and take quality control measures.
 The following topics may be part of the coursework:

 - Management of inventory